Yusuf-Siddiqui-08/Movie-and-TV-Show-Streamer/README.md

 # Movie and TV Show Streamer
 ## Description:
-This program deploys a **Flask** website on a **Waitress** WSGI server on the internet where it can be accessed by any user.
+This program deploys a **Flask** website on a **Waitress** WSGI server on the internet where any user can access it.
 A user can then interact with the website with the following features:
 - Able to search for any available movie on the **2Embed** database
-- Able search for any available TV show
+- Able to search for any available TV show
 - Able to then watch their movie
 - Able to watch any available episode from any season on their TV show